kristerkari/react-native-postcss-transformer/README.md

 Use [PostCSS](https://github.com/postcss/postcss) to style your React Native apps.

-Behind the scenes the Sass files are transformed to [react native style objects](https://facebook.github.io/react-native/docs/style.html).
+Behind the scenes the PostCSS files are transformed to [react native style objects](https://facebook.github.io/react-native/docs/style.html) (look at the examples).

 > This transformer can be used together with [React Native CSS modules](https://github.com/kristerkari/react-native-css-modules).